Harley Quinn Smith: Career

 In early 2019, Smith rejoined her father's View Askewniverse, playing Millennium "Milly" Faulken in Jay and Silent Bob Reboot.
 According to Kevin Smith, Milly is part of a girl-gang (made up of characters played by Aparna Brielle, Treshelle Edmond, and Alice Wen) that is not unlike the girl-gang of Jay and Silent Bob Strike Back; however, their goals and motivations are different, and they were put together as a commentary on Hollywood's use of youth and diversity in reboots and sequels.
 Kevin Smith says that Milly's role in the gang is similar to Shannon Elizabeth's character Justice, her character being the daughter of Jay and Justice.
-The movie was released later in the fall.
+The movie was released in 2019.
 She also had a small role in Quentin Tarantino's Once Upon a Time in Hollywood, portraying a member of the Manson Family.

+Smith used to host a podcast with her father about veganism.
+The podcast, titled "Vegan Abattoir," started in 2020 and ran for 19 episodes.
+In 2024 they teamed up once again to host the podcast 'Beardless, D*ckless Me' on the iHeartRadio network.

 Personal life

-Smith is good friends with and a frequent co-star of Lily-Rose Depp, daughter of actor Johnny Depp and Vanessa Paradis, and actress Aparna Brielle.
+Smith is good friends with and a frequent co-star of actresses Lily-Rose Depp and Aparna Brielle.

-Smith is bisexual.
-Smith is also a vegan, and hosts a podcast with her father about veganism.
+Smith is bisexual, and a vegan.